Frequently Asked Questions

-When is the "Acive Season" for posting scores in British Columbia?
+Q: When is the 'Active Season' for posting scores in British Columbia?

-IF my course is "In-Active", do I have to wait to post scores played down south?
+Q: If my course is 'In-Active', do I have to wait to post scores played down south?

-- If you play on a course in another reqion with an "Active Season" you must post these scores for handicap purposes.
+- If you play on a course in another region with an 'Active Season' you must post these scores for handicap purposes.
 You should post these to your Golf Canada Score Centre account as soon as possible after you complete your round.
 So if you play a course in January in Hawaii, post the score in January.

 Taking the first step towards introducing your children to the game of golf is commendable.
 As a parent, you play an important role in all of your children’s accomplishments and experiences.
 The number one rule for every child is to stay safe and have fun.

 - Getting started is simpler than you may think.
-Watching the professionals on the PGA or LPGA tour on TV or at a tournament is a great start to introduce your children to golf.
-You can also make it a family outing to go to the driving range or small golf courses!
+Watching the professionals on the PGA TOUR or LPGA Tour on TV or at a tournament is a great start to introduce your children to golf.
+You can also make it a family outing to go to the driving range or small golf courses.

 - People often say that golf is an expensive and time consuming sport but there are a lot of benefits that both you and your children will be able to take out of it.
 Golf is a game that strengthens both your mind and body as well as teaches your child honesty, etiquette, and respect for tradition.
 It is a sport you can really play for life.